 Recordings: View ongoing and filtered recordings and their source.
-For more information, see space where the recording is saved.
+For more information, see Recordings on page 40

 Video

 Click-and-drag to pan and tilt in the live view.Zoom Use the slider to zoom in and out.Focus Use this setting to set focus in the shown area.
 Depending on the device, different focus modes are available.